OPT031: Glaucoma 2

 - have an awareness of the contraindications of anti-glaucoma medications and an ability to detect and manage drug-induced side effects

 - have the ability to inform patients of the rationale for monitoring their conditions and an ability to explain the risk of developing glaucoma

 - have the ability to counsel patients regarding the risk of blindness associated with glaucoma, risk to family members and potential impact of the disease on lifestyle

 - be able to appreciate the relevance of IOP phasing to the diagnosis and management of OHT and glaucoma

 - be able to understand the role of contemporary imaging technologies in the diagnosis and monitoring of OHT and suspect glaucoma.

-There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the semester.
+Online examination (20%): This is an MCQ style test that will assess knowledge and application across the entire syllabus.

 - Indications for treatment